davidvdp/CVFilterOverview/README.md

 Or,

-Run Create.py <image> to do the same for your own image.
+Run Create.py "image.bmp" to do the same for your own image.